Hi there Jessie,

 I'm a year younger than you, at 22, female, and was diagnosed at 2 years old.

 Most people are under the belief that just because you've been having treatment all your life, and know what too expect, that it can't be as scarey.
 These people are wrong, completely and utterly.
-There is no unscarey part about living with CF.
+There is no unscarey part about

 I am also considered well, because my lung function is still really high.
 However I am colonized with one infection (meaning it is impossible to get rid of) and have another a lot, plus there is a mould that grows everywhere, that I'm allergic to.
 Doctors seem to think that because my lung function is high, then I can deal with everything they throw at me.
 That I don't need explanations or support with meds and why they suddenly want me too take 3,000 more tablets.

 Prevention means include doubling physio when an infection is present, jumping on the infection right away- before it can do any damage, or set up a tent so it can stick around.
 Watch for viruses hitting your chest.
 IF you have a sniffley nose for a couple of days-then the next day you have a cough more impressive then a 80 year old smokers-get to your doc right away.

 Things to avoid are swimming pools-where the water is circulated between a number of pools, Out of date onions, Compost heaps, Ponds, Any warm moist enviromment, other people with CF, any black mould, Saunas and Steam rooms.
 Of course avoiding these complately is never absolutely possible, but they are the main places for bacteria that like too live in CF lungs.

 I'm sorry if I've not helped.
 It's taken me a couple of days thinking of a reply for you, as I didn't want you getting any more scared.